Meowmeowzers/relacade/README.md

 2. Open TileSetUpWindow
 3. Create InputTileSet asset
 4. Create and setup InputTiles
-5. Add your InputTiles to the InputTileSet
-6. Set up compatible tiles for an InputTile
+5. Set up compatible tiles for an InputTile
-7. Create a WaveTileGrid object in scene
+6. Create a WaveTileGrid object in scene
-8. Plug in your InputTileSet to the WaveTileGrid
+7. Plug in your InputTileSet to the WaveTileGrid
-9. Generate
+8. Generate

 ## Update
 - 2024/2
 	- Now uses weighted random choice instead of randomly choosing tiles.
 This gives more control to the final output.
+	- No need to create input tile assets.
+	- UI improvements
 	- Can now modify height and width of tile grid.
 	- Remove features that are useless or broken.
 		- input tile generator
-			- its not flexible and its broken
 		- save/load
-			- its not really needed since it can be regenerated again.
-	- Code cleanup
 - 2023
 	- Initial